Why Fish A Jig?

 What Are Some Line Size Recommendations?

 The axiom of using the lightest line you can get away with rings true.
 A good rule of thumb is 4-8 lb. test line with 1/16 and 1/8 oz. jigs.
 Usually the 8-12 lb. test size is appropriate for 1/4 oz. jigs.
-When fishing heavy cover with a Flippin‘ Series jig, or open water with one of the Striper Series, 15 lb. test and up is essential.
+When fishing heavy cover with a Flippin‘ Series jig, or open water with one of the Striper Series, 15 lb. test and higher is essential.
 It goes without saying when fishing for musky or pike, a wire leader is vital.
 Braided or fluorocarbon line is often used when fishing jigs because of its ability to transfer the subtle bite through the line more effectively than traditional monofilament.

 How Important Is A Trailer?